 Powerizer contains an oxygen color-safe bleach made from sodium percarbonate, which reacts to water to create hydrogen peroxide.
 Also, TAED is used to supercharge the stain removing activities by boosting the bleaching reaction in colder wash temperatures.

 Gasoline will leave an oily residue.
 It is essential to rinse the garment and pretreat the oil stain to allow the detergent time to work.
 It may require a few pretreat applications.
-The enzymes in Powerizer break down the oil molecules speeding up the stain lifting process.
+The natural plant-based enzymes in Powerizer break down the oil molecules speeding up the stain lifting process.
 It's super powerful, so if a pretreat isn't successful at lifting the stain entirely, your next option is to add a paste to the surface of the stain.
 However, if the item your cleaning is not as easy to rinse, such as carpet attached to the floor or the back seat of your vehicle stick with a pretreat- it uses less detergent.
 Finally step is to rinse with plain water between applying a second or third pretreat solution.
 It will help prevent excess buildup of soap.

 Make A Paste

 As mentioned above, after pretreating a few times, if the stain still isn't lifting, resort to applying a paste.
 For isolated splatters of gasoline, apply a concentrated paste of Powerizer to the stain.
 Allow it to sit damp for up to eight (8) hours.
-Remove any undissolved Powder granules before you begin to scrub the fibers.
+Remove any undissolved powder granules before you begin to scrub the fibers.
 Apply the detergent using a press and twist rotation with a dry or damp split-fiber microfiber cloth.
 You will be surprised how effective a good quality cloth is when it comes time to scrubbing and absorbing stains from fibers.
 A microfiber is measured one denier or less.
 Each thread mimics a mini dust feather.
 When seen on a microscope, each split-fiber thread resembles an asterisk creating tiny pockets, making them super plush and absorbent.

 For larger soiled areas like a pair of work jeans, prepare a soak.
 Again, it may take a few soak sessions.
 However, rest assured that the color-safe bleach won't fade the colors or break down the fibers.
 The plant-based nonionic surfactant in Powerizer works to separate the oil and residues from the fibers, which then suspends them into the water until it washes away in the rinse cycle.
 It's also known to work exceptionally well in hard water environments because they do not react to calcium or magnesium ions in the water.
 However, when washing in hard water, it's not uncommon to have to launder heavily soiled or sour-smelling items twice or to double your detergent dosage.
 The oily residue will float at the top of the water, similar to when your soaking pots and pans after cooking spaghetti.
 We all have seen that orange oil-like residue float to the top of the pan or sink.
 When washing those gas stained gym shoes, pretreat, then soak before throwing them into the wash.